Flu immunization clinics

 The Department of Health will provide seasonal flu vaccinations at the following walk-in clinics.
 Both nasal-spray and injectable vaccinations will be available.

-The National Centers for Disease Control and Prevention recommends flu vaccine for anyone 6 months of age or older.
-Information: 410-222-7343 or visit aahealth.org.
+The National Centers for Disease Control and Prevention recommend flu vaccine for anyone 6 months of age and older.
+Information: 410-222-7343 or visit http://www.aahealth.org.

 Breast health lecture

 October is National Breast Cancer Month.
-Baltimore Washington Medical Center will present a discussion on the management of benign breast disease, including fibrocystic breast disease, lumps and breast pain, genetics and the latest treatments.
-The program will be led by Drs.
-Cynthia Drogula and Barbara Urban at 6:30 p.m.
-Wednesday, Oct.
-24, at the center, 301 Hospital Drive in Glen Burnie.
+Baltimore Washington Medical Center will present a discussion on the management of benign breast disease including fibrocystic breast disease, lumps and breast pain, genetics and the latest treatments.
+The program will be led by Dr. Cynthia Drogula and Dr. Barbara Urban at 6:30 p.m.
+Oct.
+24 at the center, 301 Hospital Drive, Glen Burnie.
 Information and registration: 410-787-4367.

 Men's health kits